turbot/guardrails-docs/docs/getting-started/getting-started-aws/observe-aws-activity/index.md

 # Observe AWS resource activity

-Now that you’ve connected an AWS account, you can explore your resource inventory.
-In this guide you’ll discover how to search for resources…
+You’ve connected an AWS account, and seen Guardrails discover  your existing AWS resources.
+In this guide you’ll create a new S3 bucket that Guardrails will discover.
+You’ll then change a setting on the bucket, and see Guardrails notice that change.

 ## Prerequisites

 - [Connect an AWS Account to Guardrails](/guardrails/docs/getting-started/getting-started-aws/connect-an-account/)

-The following steps will show how to observe AWS resource activity in real-time.

-## Step 1: Create an S3 bucket

-We’ll use the name `bucket-example-01`, choose your own name.
+You will also need to create  an S3 bucket.
+We’ll illustrate using `bucket-example-01`, but use your own name.
+Create your bucket with the default setting for versioning: disabled.

-## Step 2: See Guardrails discover the new bucket
+## Step 1: Locate the `Resource Activities` report.

-Select top-level `Reports`, search in the page for `Resource Activities`, and click the link.
+Select top-level `Reports`, search for `resource`, locate `Resource Activities`, and click the link.
 <p><img alt="aws_search_resource_activities" src="/images/docs/guardrails/getting-started/getting-started-aws/observe-aws-activity/aws-search-resource-activities.png"/></p>

+Step 2: Observe notifications

 In the `Resource Activities` report, search for the name of your bucket.